sincereuk/docs/content/quickstarts/building/java.md

 steps that are defined in the **wercker.yml**.

-If you navigate to DOCKER_HOST_IP:8080 you should see the same output as before, your web application is now running inside a docker container.
+If you navigate to DOCKER_HOST_IP:8080 you should see the same output as before.
+The difference is that now your web application is running inside a docker container.

 This is just the tip of the iceberg, there are [many more steps](https://app.wercker.com/#explore) to use for developing your app.
 Take a look around, and if you can't find the step you're